Protect Your Solar Power Investment

 The lead acid battery is the oldest type of rechargeable battery.
 It has been in commercial use for over 115 years.
 It is tried and true.
 It is the cheapest battery type on the market and is highly recyclable.
 The disadvantages of lead acid are its low depth of discharge vs cycle life, shorter lifespan, and size.
 It also requires periodic inspection and maintenance.

 More expensive than the traditional lead acid battery, but require less maintenance and they are considered safer.
 They tolerate heat better than AGM batteries, but do not tolerate fast charging and can be ruined by overcharging.

 Partial Charge Carbon (AGM):

 Absorbed Glass Mat batteries are a version of a sealed lead acid battery that tends to be more efficient and have a greater lifespan / cycle life than both traditional and sealed lead acid batteries.
-They typical charge x5 faster than flooded lead acid batteries and have a higher charging efficiency.
+They typically charge about 5 times faster than flooded lead acid batteries and have a higher charging efficiency.
 They also require a lot less maintenance, not requiring watering or off-gassing.

 While Lithium-Ion batteries are more expensive than lead acid battery types, they do offer a host of advantages:

 1) Higher depth of discharge, which means you can use more of the energy stored in the battery without reducing the cycle life.